The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Does the story move?
 Are things happening for a reason?

-Are the characters changing in meaningful ways?
+Are the characters (especially your main character) changing or evolving in meaningful ways?

-Is the pacing smooth or bumpy?
+Is the pacing smooth or does it feel too slow or fast in places?

-Does the ending feel earned—or just sudden?
+Does the ending feel earned—or just tacked on, forced?

 This is the level where you find out if you’ve got a novel… or just 300 pages of interesting things that kind of happen.